 The Archaeology of the Netherlands department has a permanent space for compact temporary exhibitions about topics in Dutch archaeology.
-Starting on 24 November 2012, the exhibition Medieval Chic will be on display there.
+Until 16 March 2014, the exhibition Medieval Chic will be on display there.

 Fashion for everyone